redhat-cop/infra.aap_configuration/roles/user/README.md

 ## Description

-An Ansible Role to create execution environment images in Automation Hub.
+An Ansible Role to create users in Automation Hub.

 ## Variables